 The furloughed employees are unlikely to receive £2,500 exactly.
 Employees who earn under £3,125 a month will receive less than £2,500.
 This is because for those earning £3,125 a month, 80% of salary would be £2,500:

 - Employees who earn less than £3,125 a month normally, will get 80% of their salary for three months (or more) under the scheme.

 - Employees earning in excess £3,125 a month will have the £2,500 cap applied.
 These employees will receive less than 80% of their salary for those three months (or more) unless the employer chooses to supplement it.

 - The £2,500 a month figure was presumably chosen as it is broadly £30,000 a year which is the national median net salary.

-Special provisions govern the current situation which mean that workers can carry-over up to four weeks’ holiday into the next two holiday years.
-The interrelationship between leave and furlough is legally complex and employee guidance confirmed that employers have to top up pay to 100% for any employees who take annual leave during furlough.
+Special provisions mean that workers can carry-over up to four weeks’ holiday into the next two holiday years.
+The interrelationship between leave and furlough is legally complex and employee guidance confirmed that employers have to top up holiday pay to 100% for any employees who take annual leave during furlough.
 It is thought that employers can insist employees take holiday during the furlough, provided the appropriate notice is given.
 In this situation employers would then have to pay the holiday pay in full and could claim for the 80% (or 70% or 60%) grant towards this.
 More information is available in the FAQs.